-Urbanization effects on vegetation and the alteration in land use is likely to be major drivers of fragmentation of habitat for species.
-Understanding varying levels of biodiversity within cities is pivotal to protect it in the face of biodiversity loss and ecosystem degradation.
-However, due to thigh complexity of urban systems, ecological connectivity assessment in urban planning is still challenging.
-This paper aims to reflect on methods of modelling urban environments for biodiversity of green areas.
-We present an overview of tools and approaches to measure ES used in the urban planning process in Stockholm.
-Results show the complementary nature of these tools show a need to integrate them in a platform based on a GIS model.
-The increasing amount of green spaces with higher Green Areas Factor and creating a network of green spaces are the most important strategies to increase ES and maintain high levels of biodiversity.
-Ultimately, development of such integrated tool aims to inform and support practice in the endeavour of guiding urban systems towards trajectories of greater sustainability.
+Urbanization effects on vegetation and the alteration in land use is likely to be the major driver of fragmentation and the loss of ecosystem services (ESS) and biodiversity.
+Understanding varying levels of biodiversity within cities is pivotal to protect ESS.
+However, due to the high complexity of urban systems, ecological connectivity assessment in urban planning remains challenging.
+This article evaluates policy documents and tools for ESS assessment in Stockholm, Sweden.
+Stockholm is an interesting city for studying ESS planning and management since Sweden has a long tradition of formal policy for biodiversity management.
+An overview is presented of tools and approaches to measure ESS at different scale levels used in the urban planning process in Stockholm.
+Their application illustrates the complementary nature of these tools, but also the need to integrate them in a platform based on a GIS (Geographic Information System) model.
+Ultimately, the development of such an integrated tool should inform and support planning practice in guiding urban systems towards greater sustainability.